zewa666/RedBean_MysqlBackup/README.md

 Usage is quite simply since the use of R::ext() in RedBean 3.5.

+- Create the folder where you'd like to have the backup-files created in manually.
+- Set permissions on folder to allow php to create files in it
+- Execute your desired way of backup-creation (see code below)

 ```php
    // create backup-file with auto name into folder backup
   R::performMysqlBackup("backup");